Make the First Cut

-There are a variety of ways to refine the list of farm enterprises you brainstormed.
-One place to start is to prioritize the list of enterprises that you think might be good to try.
+There are a variety of ways to start to refine the list of farm enterprises you might try.
+A place to start is to prioritize the list of enterprises that you think might be good to try.
 One way to make this prioritized list is to use a decision making grid.
-Click here to download a blank grid (PDF).
+Click here to receive a blank and sample form(pdf).

 Select a range of numbers (for example 1 to 5) to quantify how close that idea meets the criteria.
-We suggest you use the low number (1) for ideas that don’t come close to meeting the criteria and use the high number (5) that meet the criteria very well.
+Typically, the low number (1) would be used for ideas that don’t come close to meeting the criteria and the high number (5) would be used for ideas that meet the criteria very well.